microsoft/Federal-App-Innovation-Community/README.md

 # Contributing

 You can contribute new solutions to the `/solutions` folder in the repo.
+You can contribute new templates (bicep, terraform, etc) to the `/templates/` folder in the repo.

 A few guidelines as you design your solution: